PilzAdam/simple-restart-check/README.md

 ```
 bash (1234) uses outdated libc-2.31.so
 ```
 To filter out the unwanted junk mentioned above, `simple-restart-check.sh` only considers files that are marked as executable (`x` in the second column).
-Additionally, it has a list of patterns to ignore (see `IGNORE_PATTERNS` close to the top of the script).
+Additionally, it has a list of patterns to ignore (see `ignore_patterns` close to the top of the script).

+### Process name detection

+If `simple-restart-check.sh` found a process which uses outdated libraries, it wants to print a readable process name to the user.
+There are two sources that are considered when turning a PID into a process name:
+* `/proc/$pid/exe` is a symbolic link to the executable of the process.
+Following the symbolic link and reading the filename results in a nice name for the process.
+However, for kernel threads, `/proc/$pid/exe` has no target as there is no executable in this case.
+* `/proc/$pid/comm` contains the command name of the process.
+For most normal processes, this is the same as the filename of the executable (although truncated to 16 characters, thus `/proc/$pid/exe` should be preferred in this case).
+Some processes override their comm value with a more descriptive name; in this case `simple-restart-check.sh` displays both, the command name and the executable filename.
+Kernel threads also set a proper name here, so it can be used in place of the executable filename.